fxamacker/cbor/README.md

 Competing factors are balanced:

 * __Speed__ vs __safety__ vs __size__ – to keep size small, avoid code generation.
-For safety, validate data and avoid Go's unsafe package.
-For speed, use safe optimizations: cache struct metadata, bypass reflect when appropriate, use sync.Pool to reuse transient objects, and etc.
+For safety, validate data and avoid Go's `unsafe` pkg.
+For speed, use safe optimizations: cache struct metadata, bypass reflect when appropriate, use sync.Pool to reuse transient objects, and etc. v1.3 is faster than the most popular `unsafe`-using codec library.
-* __Standards compliance__ – support [CBOR](https://tools.ietf.org/html/rfc7049), including [canonical CBOR encodings](https://tools.ietf.org/html/rfc7049#section-3.9) (RFC 7049 and [CTAP2](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form)) with minor [limitations](#limitations).
-For example, negative numbers that can't fit into Go's int64 aren’t supported (like `encoding/json`.)
+* __Standards compliance__ – CBOR ([RFC 7049](https://tools.ietf.org/html/rfc7049) and RFC 7049bis), with minor [limitations](#limitations).
+Encoding modes include default (no sorting), [RFC 7049 canonical](https://tools.ietf.org/html/rfc7049#section-3.9), and [CTAP2 canonical](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form).
+Decoding checks for all required malformed data mentioned in RFC 7049bis.
+See [Standards](#standards) section.

 Initial releases focus on features, testing, and fuzzing.
 After that, new releases (like v1.3) will also improve speed.